christopherbatty/FluidRigidCoupling2D/README.md

 This version uses face area weights (length in 2D) rather than volume fraction weights (area in 2D), as the former have been shown to be slightly more accurate by Ng et al, due to their connection with finite volume discretizations: http://math.ewha.ac.kr/~chohong/publications/article_12_fluid_solid_coupling.pdf

+It includes both the original SPD formulation with dense blocks due to the rigid body, and an alternative sparse symmetric indefinite formulation that you get by reintroducing the rigid body velocities as a variable (briefly discussed in Bridson's book, 2nd Ed.).